zloedi/radical_rumble/README.md

 ## Building for SDL

-1. Open the `Code/game.sln` solution in Visual Studiol
+1. Open the `Code/game.sln` solution in Visual Studio.
 2. Build the `game_sdl` project.

 The Visual Studio project will copy the result exe and its' matching .pdb to `BuildSDL` as a